-The Australian commitment consisted predominantly of army personnel, but significant numbers of air force and navy personnel and some civilians also took part.
+The Australian commitment consisted predominantly of Army personnel, but significant numbers of Air Force, Navy and civilian personnel also took part.

 From the time of the arrival of the first members of the Team, in 1962, almost 60,000 Australians served in Vietnam.
 Over 500 died as a result of the war and over 3,000 were wounded.